 The CRC has also been interpreted alongside other conventions to broaden the scope of protection for children, especially girls.
 In a joint recommendation of both CEDAW and CRC, the committee acknowledged that harmful practices affect adult women, both directly and/ or owing to the long-term impact of practices to which they were subjected as girls.
-According to the committee "most of these practices are discrimination based on sex, gender and age, among other things and have often been justified by invoking sociocultural and religious customs and values" The committees equally expressed concern that such practices are also used to justify gender-based violence as a form of "protection" or control of women and children in the home or community, at school or in other educational settings and institutions and in wider society to girls in the guise that it protects them from sexual harassment and prevents unwanted pregnancy 50.
+According to the committee "most of these practices are discrimination based on sex, gender and age, among other things and have often been justified by invoking sociocultural and religious customs and values"48.
+The committees equally expressed concern that such practices are also used to justify gender-based violence as a form of "protection" or control of women and children in the home or community, at school or in other educational settings and institutions and in wider society49.
+It identifies breast ironing as one of such harmful practices done particularly to girls in the guise that it protects them from sexual harassment and prevents unwanted pregnancy50.